 Discussion and Conclusion: The researcher presents his interpretation of results in this chapter, and state whether the research hypothesis has been verified or not.
 An essential aspect of this section of the paper is to draw a linkage between the results and evidence from the literature.
 Recommendations with regards to implications of the findings and directions for future may also be provided.
 Finally, a summary of the overall research, along with final judgments, opinions, and comments, must be included in the form of suggestions for improvement.

-Appendices: Any additional information, diagrams, graphs that were used to complete the dissertation but not part of the dissertation should be included in the Appendices chapter.
+Appendices: Any additional information, diagrams, and graphs used to complete the dissertation but not part of the dissertation should be included in the Appendices chapter.
 Essentially, the purpose is to expand the information/data.

 Our team of writers is highly qualified and are experts in their respective fields.
-They have been working in the industry for long, thus are aware of the issues as well as the trends of the industry they are working in.
+They have been working in the industry for long, thus are aware of the issues and the trends of the industry they are working in.